renier-sumagui/combining-two-prs/README.md

 # Pull Request 2
 Now that you learned how to perform git commands and pull-request, we will now do another practice.

-In this assignment, you will be required to have 2 GitHub user accounts.
-Each user will be in-charge in opening a pull-request with different feature simultaneously.
-And to do this, follow the instructions below:
+In this assignment, you will be required to have only 1 GitHub user account.

+Observe the differences of each branches, especially the feature branches.
+Your task is to make the 2 feature branches reflect to the develop branch using pull-request.
+Here are the guidelines you can follow:

+1. In GitHub, open a pull-request from feature/git_add_all to develop.
+1. Approve your own pull-request.
+1. Do the same above steps for feature/git_add_asterisk.

+All of these steps should be done only inside your created central repository.
+At the end of the day, make sure the codes are successfully combined to the central destination branch.

 ## Pre-requisites: